pranay1208/wordle-ai/README.md

 ## Usage

+### Local (without discord)

-Simply clone and run `python main.py [arg]` locally to start the program.
+Uncomment the first and the last 2 lines in main.py.
+Then, simply run `python main.py [arg]` locally to start the program.

 You can pass in an optional command line argument to make it guess that word.
 If no arguemnt is passed, it will guess Wordle's word of the day